The CFO'S Perspective

 • As tax planning has become complex

 A business’s integrity is based on its ability to prepare and disclose accurate financial results and uphold its tax obligations.
-It may be time to hire a CFO when a company is unable to do so.
+When a company is unable to so do, it may be time to hire a CFO to ensure compliance and regulatory needs are being met.

 High net worth companies often face complex tax rules and regulations.
-A CFO acts as an advisor and helps to:
+A CFO acts as an advisor, helping to:

 • Interpret changes in the law and which decisions can provide benefits.